 - Does my organization support and encourage BYOD (bring your own device)?

-- Does the learning need to be tracked through an LMS for compliance purposes?
+- Does the learning need to be tracked through a learning management system (LMS) for compliance purposes?

-- EpicLearning’s GoMo – We like this authoring tool for its ability to optimize content for a variety of smartphones and tablets, including Apple, Android, and BlackBerry.
+- GoMo Learning: We like this authoring tool for its ability to optimize content for a variety of smartphones and tablets, including Apple, Android, and BlackBerry.
 The interface is intuitive and non-technical, so learning interaction development is fast and easy.
 It supports both SCORM and Tin Can API.